RafaelReyesCarmona/TinyTrackGPSPlus/README.md

 \end{pmatrix}
 $$

+See for more information to calc the last: https://mathsolver.microsoft.com/es/solve-problem/@ji3vuqwc

 #### Other libraries
 There are a lot of information about AHRS and INS using EKF and others filters on the web:
  * Arduino AHRS System: https://github.com/pronenewbits/Arduino_AHRS_System